- Faculty & Staff

 - A periodic table will be provided if appropriate.

-- On most of the Chemistry exams, a score of 67% or higher is required to receive credit.
+- On all of the Chemistry exams, a score of 65% or higher is required to receive credit.

 - You have only one chance to take the test.

-- You must bring your ID and a testing referral, which can be obtained in Room 100 Celeste Lab, 100 W. 18th Ave.
+- You must bring your ID and a testing referral, which can be obtained by meeting with an advisor in Room 110 Celeste Lab, 100 W. 18th Ave.

 - In most cases, the Office of Testing will grade the test right after you take it and tell you the results immediately.